JoseLuisHD/libCitizen/README.md

 ```

 ### Controllers
 A citizen requires help from some controllers to function properly.
-Currently the library adds these handlers automatically if you add the Citizen to the factory.
+Currently the library adds these controllers automatically if you add the Citizen to the factory.
 ```java
 library.getFactory().add(citizen);
 ```